 Parents and Families

 Columbia Health is committed to working with students throughout their time at Columbia.
-University life offers rich opportunities for intellectual, social, and personal growth, but these opportunities may also present challenges:
+Life at the University offers rich opportunities for intellectual, social, and personal growth.
+These opportunities can also present challenges such as:

 - Adjusting to life in a new city (and in some instances, a new country) without accustomed social supports